 Most of the countries like the USA, UK, Japan, China Canada have developed a regulatory framework for regulating access to unapproved medicines.

-Study designs for Expanded Access studies
+Clinical study designs for Expanded Access studies

 There are several logistical questions that sponsors must address to ensure the proper and smooth administration of the Expanded Access study program.